globulion/slv/USAGE.md

 ********************
 In the future the solvatochromic transition dipole change calculation, anharmonic analysis in solvents as well as simulation of 1D and 2D infrared spectras are also planned to be added.
-See the [todo lists](https://github.com/globulion/slv/projects/1).
+See the [ToDo lists].

 Basically, **Solvshift** offers two modes of operation:
 1. [Input](https://github.com/globulion/slv/blob/master/Inputs.md) and